 Session Initiation Protocol (SIP) is seemingly everywhere these days; voice, video, instant messaging, telephony providers all rely on SIP to establish, maintain, and tear down media sessions.
 SIP is supported by nearly every vendor and used extensively in today’s IP collaboration networks.

-In this video Sunset Learning Institute instructor John Meersma gives an introduction of what SIP is and how it works.
+In this video Sunset Learning Institute instructor John Meersma gives an introduction and tutorial of what SIP is and how it works.
 In addition, John uses tools such as call trace and debug to examine and explain SIP messages.

 Cisco SIP Fundamentals Video

 SIPTO – If you’re interested in signing up for SIP – Session Initiation Protocol Fundamentals course, view our course availability.

 If you’re interested in other Cisco courses, view all Cisco courses here.

 John Meersma has nearly twenty years of experience working in the IT industry.
 His areas of focus are Collaboration; voice, video, and SIP, in addition to routing and switching.
 John has put his enthusiasm for data networking and his love of working with people to work as an instructor.
 Over the past two decades, he has taught a wide variety of IT courses to diverse audiences.

 Cisco, Cisco Collaboration, Webinar